PixelPress image optimisation for WebP and AVIF

 The entire conversion remains close to your project files

-PixelPress is built for repeated website asset tasks: test quality settings, compare savings, and continue working without uploading private images to third-party optimisers.
+PixelPress is built for repeated website asset work: adjust quality, resize very wide images when useful, compare savings, and keep working without uploading private source images to third-party optimisers.

 Privacy first Images remain on your own device, which is handy for client assets, unreleased product shots and local drafts.

-No account process Install via the Microsoft Store or open the Debian release on GitHub, then convert without registration, tokens or browser uploads.
+No account process Install from the Microsoft Store or download the Ubuntu/Debian release from GitHub, then start converting without registration, tokens, or a browser upload step.

 Created for image tasks that slow websites